ggdurrant/ggdurrant.github.io/_portfolio/tka-optimization.md

 <img src='/images/rte2.png' width='500' height='500'/>

-Insight from these analyses can be used to pick a lesser UHMWPE thickness, and optimize the remaining geometric variables to minimize stresses caused by both of these loading cases to ensure the design can withstand both habitual and extreme loading.
+Insight from these analyses can be used to pick a **lesser UHMWPE thickness**, and optimize the remaining geometric variables to minimize stresses caused by both of these loading cases to ensure the design can **withstand both habitual and extreme loading**.
 The optimized variables for the design are calcualted as follows:

 Variable | Value
 -----|------